crenyaw/About-Me/README.md

 - 👀 I’m interested in automating accounting processes.
 - 🌱 I’m currently learning Python and SQL.
 - 💞️ I’m looking to collaborate on fun, useful, intermediate projects!
-- 📫 How to reach me:
+- 📫 How to reach me: through my LinkedIn on my profile.